charlesrogers/product_management/product_prioritization.md

   <img src="https://user-images.githubusercontent.com/1085160/93369064-ccfb1080-f81c-11ea-9d9b-0eab73aa9498.png" width="400" height="400">
 </p>

+## What to Build (or How to "De-risk" Your Project)
+Focus on factors that have the *biggest* potential of failure.
+Below is a framework to identify *where* the failure will happen.
+1. **Utility** Do they want the value you are trying to deliver?
+If they don't care about the value, you very likely shouldn't test the solution with them.
+2. **Discoverability**: Can they find the solution?
+3. **Comprehension**: Do they understand the solution?
+4. **Believability**: Do they beleive they solution would deliver the aforementioned value?

 ## Process for High-Risk Situations
 Determine the [Net Present Value](https://github.com/charlesrogers/product_research/blob/master/research_resources/research_frameworks.md#net-present-value) of each of the solutions.
 The calculation is not meant to be exact, but meant to be a way of comparing different options **and** evaluating the core risks that undergird your assumptions.